Proto-Balto-Slavic language: Winter's law

 Winter's law caused lengthening of vowels if a plain voiced stop followed, and the new long vowels received the acute.
 According to some analyses, the change occurred only if the stop was in syllable coda (the syllable ending with that consonant).

 The plain and aspirated stops merged in Balto-Slavic, but Winter's law operated before this merger had taken place.
 Consequently, the distinction between those two series has been indirectly preserved in Proto-Balto-Slavic by long acuted vowels.
 Furthermore, Winter's law took place before *o and *a merged, as it lengthened earlier *o to *ōˀ and *a to *āˀ.

-On the basis of relative chronology of sound changes, it has been ascertained that Winter's law acted rather late, after some other less prominent Balto-Slavic changes had occurred such as after the disappearance of laryngeals in prevocalic position.
+On the basis of relative chronology of sound changes, it has been ascertained that Winter's law acted before some other less prominent Balto-Slavic changes had occurred such as after the disappearance of laryngeals in prevocalic position.
 Compare: